theNewDynamic/oregonsadventurecoast.com/content/blog/lady-washington-scheduled-to-sail-into-to-coos-bay-in-october.md

 ---
 title: Lady Washington Scheduled to Sail Into to Coos Bay in October!
-date: '2018-09-15T09:45:33-04:00'
+date: 2018-09-15T09:45:33-04:00
-description: >-
-  The historical tall ship Lady Washington will dock in Coos Bay,October 3rd through 9th, 2018.
+description: 'The historical tall ship Lady Washington will dock in Coos Bay,October 3rd through 9th, 2018.
 The ship will be open to the public for vessel tours at the dock (for a suggested donation of $5 per person).
-Tickets are also available for Evening Sails & Adventure Sails where guests will embark on a two-hour tall ship sailing experience.
+Tickets are also available for Evening Sails & Adventure Sails where guests will embark on a two-hour tall ship sailing experience. '
 tags:
 - news
 - tall ships
 - Lady Washington
 - vessel tours
 - maritime history
 - historical ships
 - adventure sails
 - boat tours
 - sailing
 - Coos Bay
 - ''
 categories:
 - Historical
 - Events
-image: /img/lady-washington-coming-to-coos-bay-october-2018.jpg
+image: "/img/lady-washington-coming-to-coos-bay-october-2018.jpg"
 seo:
   title: Lady Washington Scheduled to Sail Into to Coos Bay in October!
-  description: >-
-    The historical tall ship Lady Washington will dock in Coos Bay, October 3rd through 9th, 2018.
+  description: 'The historical tall ship Lady Washington will dock in Coos Bay, October
+    3rd through 9th, 2018.
 The ship will be open to the public for vessel tours at the dock (for a suggested donation of $5 per person).
-Tickets are also available for Evening Sails & Adventure Sails where guests will embark on a two-hour tall ship sailing experience.
+Tickets are also available for Evening Sails & Adventure Sails where guests will embark on a two-hour tall ship sailing experience. '
-  image: >-
+  image: "/img/lady-washington-coming-to-coos-bay-october-2018-photo-grays-harbor-historical-seaport.jpg"
-    /img/lady-washington-coming-to-coos-bay-october-2018-photo-grays-harbor-historical-seaport.jpg
+warning: true

 ---
 ## Lady Washington to Dock in Coos Bay, OR – October 3 to October 9, 2018